hmydgz/nestjs-route-jumper/README.md

 A plugin provided for the `Nest` project to quickly jump to code blocks through interface addresses

-By querying the access path for matching Controllers and Methods, it is possible to jump to the corresponding function definition
+By querying the access path for matching `Controllers` and `Methods`, it is possible to jump to the corresponding function definition

 ![priview](https://github.com/hmydgz/nestjs-route-jumper/raw/main/doc/images/priview.gif)